History of the Moravian Church of Lebanon

 The congregation slowly grew from fifty-four members in 1860 to nearly 100 in 1940.
 Since that time the membership has more than doubled.
 With a strong Sunday School, the congregation needed to enlarge its Christian Education facilities, and in 1981, the parsonage, which had served Moravian pastors since 1853, was converted into a Christian Education Building and offices and a new parsonage was purchased on Poplar Street.

-This year our congregation celebrates its 275th Anniversary, years in which the purpose of the Moravian Church has remained unchanged.
+In 2022 our congregation celebrated its 275th Anniversary - years in which the purpose of the Moravian Church has remained unchanged.
 As Christians we are called into the Body of Christ to share the 'good news' with the world and to nurture those who come into the faith.
 We continue looking to God for direction for where and how we are to best serve in the years ahead.